timescale/docs.timescale.com-content/getting-started/setup-multi-node-auth.md

 3. Create/update the `passfile` on the access node with all user/password pairs
 4. Reload all nodes to update configuration
-5. Attach data nodes to the access node
+5. Add data nodes to the access node
 6. Add any additional users

 #### 1. Set the password encryption method for access node and data nodes